Purpose

 Detailed Description

 PRIMARY OBJECTIVES: I. To determine if patient-reported neck and shoulder function and related quality of life (QOL) at 6 months after surgery using the Neck Dissection Impairment Index (NDII) is superior with sentinel lymph node (SLN) biopsy compared to elective neck dissection (END) for treatment of early-stage oral cavity squamous cell carcinoma (OCSCC) (cT1-2N0).
 (Phase II) II.
 To determine if disease-free survival (DFS) is non-inferior with SLN biopsy compared to END for treatment of early-stage OCSCC (cT1-2N0).
 (Phase III) III.
 To determine if patient-reported neck and shoulder function and related QOL at 6 months after surgery using NDII is superior with SLN biopsy compared to END for treatment of early-stage OCSCC (cT1-2N0).
 (Phase III) SECONDARY OBJECTIVES: I. To compare patterns of failure (local-regional relapse and distant metastasis) between surgical arms.
 II.
 To measure and compare overall survival (OS) between surgical arms.
 III.
 To measure and compare the toxicity of the two surgical arms.
 IV.
-To measure longitudinal patient-reported neck and shoulder function and related QOL between surgical arms, using the following instruments: IVa.
-Neck Dissection Impairment Index (NDII).
-IVb.
-Abbreviated Disabilities of the Arm, Shoulder and Hand (QuickDASH).
-IVc.
+To measure longitudinal patient-reported neck and shoulder function and related QOL between surgical arms using the following instruments: IVa.
+Neck Dissection Impairment Index (NDII); IVb.
+Abbreviated Disabilities of the Arm, Shoulder and Hand (QuickDASH); IVc.
 Functional Assessment of Cancer Therapy-Head and Neck (FACT-H&N).
 V. To assess the length of hospitalization, post-operative drain placement, and operative morbidity between arms.
 VI.
-To estimate the negative predictive rate of fludeoxyglucose F-18 (FDG)-positron emission tomography/computed tomography (PET/CT) for N0 neck in patients with T1 and T1-2 oral cavity squamous cell cancer (OCSCC) patients in the END arm.
+To estimate the negative predictive rate of fludeoxyglucose F-18 (FDG)-positron emission tomography (PET)/computed tomography (CT) for N0 neck in patients with T1 and T1-2 oral cavity squamous cell cancer (OCSCC) patients in the END arm.
 VII.
 To assess nodal metastases rates between arms.
 VIII.
 To assess the pathologic false omission rate (FOR) in the SLN biopsy arm.
 IX.
-To determine if patient-reported neck and shoulder function and related QOL at 6 months after surgery using the NDII is superior with the SLN biopsy compared to the END in low-risk patients.
+To determine if patient-reported neck and shoulder function using the NDII and related QOL at 6 months after surgery with SLN biopsy is superior to the END in low-risk patients.
+X. To compare the diagnostic performance of planar only versus (vs.) single photon emission computed tomography (SPECT)/CT plus planar for SLN mapping (phase II only).
 EXPLORATORY OBJECTIVES: I. To compare changes in patient-reported outcomes (European Quality of Life Five Dimension Five Level Scale Questionnaire [EQ-5D-5L]) between surgical arms.
 II.
 To collect biospecimens for future translational science studies.
 III.
 To assess the DFS between arms in low-risk patients.
 OUTLINE: Patients are randomized to 1 of 2 groups.
-GROUP I: Patients receive an imaging agent via injection and undergo planar imaging and single photo emission computed tomography/computed tomography (SPECT/CT) over 1-2 hours.
+GROUP I: Patients receive an imaging agent via injection and undergo planar imaging and SPECT/CT over 1-2 hours.
 Patients then undergo SLN biopsy.
+Patients also undergo FDG PET/CT, CT, and/or chest x-ray at screening and during follow up.
 GROUP II: Patients undergo standard END.
+Patients also undergo FDG PET/CT, CT, and/or chest x-ray at screening and during follow up.
 After completion of study treatment, patients are followed up 3 weeks after surgery, every 3 months for year 1, every 4 months for year 2, every 6 months for year 3, then yearly thereafter.

 Notice